What you might get asked, what to say and what you can ask them

 What are you looking for in the ideal candidate for this position?

-Translates to: Do I fit the bill for the kind of person they are looking for?
-Maybe you'd know whether you are up to the job better than they.
+Translates to: Do you fit the bill for the kind of person they are looking for?
+Then you can assess for yourself whether you're a good match.

-How many people at my level (college graduate/university graduate etc) are you looking to hire this round?
+How many people at my level (entry level/university graduate etc) are you looking to hire in this round?

-Translates to: What sort of chance do I have of getting this job?
-At least knowing it is a highly competitive position will make it less disappointing if you hear nothing back.
+Translates to: What sort of chance do you have of getting this job?

 Describe the culture of your company in and around the office.

-Translates to: Is this the sort of company I want to work for, 8 hours a day, 5 days a week?
-If you're a very laid back person, a very strict work place might not be for you (and vice versa).
+Translates to: Is this the sort of company you want to work for eight hours a day, five days a week?
+If you're a very laid-back person, a very formal work place might not be for you (and vice versa).

 What kind of work would I be doing?